SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 ## Multithreading

 One of the most efficient ways of optimizing any application is using more than one thread of your cpu.
 The idea is that you run tasks on multiple threads simultaneously.
-This can multiply the speed of an applications by a lot, depending on how many cores your cpu has.
+This can multiply the speed of an applications by a lot, depending on how many threads your cpu has.
-We will use multithreading on the biggest bottleneck of the battlesimulator, updating agents.
-This is relatively easy since we are already doing this in a for loop, we can use concurrency::parallel_for.
+I will use multithreading on the biggest bottleneck of the battlesimulator, updating agents.
+Since this is already done in a for loop, I will use concurrency::parallel_for.
+(This is part of the <ppl.h> header)
-Since multiple threads are accessing some of the same resources, there are some issues that emerge.
+Since multiple threads are accessing some of the same resources, there are issues that emerge.

-A first issue is with the way we are disabling our agents, we can't delete our agents from the vector we are looping over so we are instead adding their index to a list of indexes of agents that need to be removed.
-After the agents are updated, this list is looped over and we remove the according agents.
+A first issue is with the way our agents are getting disabled, I can't delete the agents from the vector that is being looped over so instead I will add their index to a list of indexes of agents that need to be removed.
+After the agents are updated, this list is looped over and the agents are removed.

 Using multithreading you need to make sure you don't resize a vector during a parallel thread, because resizing might make the vector relocate to a different part of memory, that the other threads don't know about.
-Since we are doing a pushback and this can cause a vector to resize when it's size would be bigger than the capacity, we need to fix this.
+Since a pushback can cause a vector to resize when it's size would be bigger than the capacity, we need to fix this.

 Luckily this is easily done by reserving enough size to the vector before starting the parallel threads.
 This does use more memory than necessary in most cases since there is the possibility that all agents will be disabled, so the reserve should reserve memory enough for all the enabled agents.
 An added benefit is that it should be faster when disabling many agents at once since there won't be constant resizing.
 But in all other cases there is memory 'wasted'.

-Another issue happens with the way we are removing agents.
+Another issue happens with the order in which agents are being removed.
-We remove agents by replacing the agent with the last agent of the vector, and then remove the last agent, this is faster than removing an agent from the middle of a vector, since all subsequent elements would have to be moved.
-Using a list, this would not be the case, but since we need to constantly access our agents the constant lookup time of a vector is preferred.
+I am removing agents by replacing the agent with the last agent of the vector, and then removing the last agent, this is faster than removing an agent from the middle of a vector, since all subsequent elements would have to be moved.
+Using a list, this would not be an issue, but since agents frequently need to be accessed, the constant lookup time of a vector is preferred.

-This means we have to start with the highest index of agents that need to be disabled and end with the first one.
-Otherwise we might be disabling the wrong agents.
+When you remove agents starting from the first one in the vector you might be disabling the wrong agents.
-For example we have 10 enabled agents, we need to disable agent 0, 5 and 9. doing this from 0 to 9 happens like this:
+For example, we have 10 enabled agents, we need to disable agent 0, 5 and 9.
+Doing this from 0 to 9 happens like this:

 (read agent[n] as agent at index n)

 start with 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 agent[0] is swapped with 9
 9, 1, 2, 3, 4, 5, 6, 7, 8, 0